mateuszdoktor/cnn-card-classification/README.md

 python evaluate.py
 ```
 This will output `metrics.json`, `per_class_metrics.json`, and rendering plots (Confusion Matrix, Loss Curves, PR Curves) directly into the `reports/` folder.

----

-## Future Work / Improvements
-* **Data Augmentation:** Implement more aggressive data augmentation (e.g., perspective transforms, random occlusions) to make the model robust against poor lighting and weird angles.
-* **Hyperparameter Sweeps:** Integrate *Optuna* or *Ray Tune* for automated hyperparameter optimization.
-* **Deployment:** Export the best MobileNetV2 model to ONNX format and build a lightweight REST API with FastAPI for real-time inference.